 Removal of assessment year and previous year concepts

-One of the key reforms under the direct tax code 2025 is the removal of the concepts of assessment year and previous year.
-Tax filings will now be based solely on the financial year, simplifying the process and aligning it with modern accounting practices.
+One of the key reforms under the budget 2025 was the removal of the concepts of assessment year and previous year.
+Tax filings in Budget 2026 are now based solely on the financial year, aligning with modern accounting practices and simplifying the filing process.
 This change reduces confusion for taxpayers, who previously had to deal with multiple terms when filing taxes.
 By focusing on the financial year, the DTC ensures that tax filings are straightforward and consistent with the financial reporting period.

 Changes in capital gains taxation